dladams/dunerun/build_convention.md

 For installation by-package only, the setup script must prepend the appropriate directories to the corresponding system paths.
-In both cases the setup should define the variable <PKGNAME>_VERSION indicating the package version.
+In both cases the setup should define the variable <pkgname>_VERSION indicating the package version.

 ## DUNE software